28 Mar TOP 20 COST-PER-ACQUISITION STATISTICS 2026 THAT REVEAL SHOCKING CUSTOMER ACQUISITION COST SURGES

 In 2025, brands offering instant booking, pricing transparency, and multilingual support are likely to gain ground.
 Tools like chatbots and predictive scheduling can also streamline lead generation.
 As customer trust becomes increasingly important, service providers who highlight quality assurance and satisfaction guarantees will drive more efficient conversions.

 In 2023, the average CPI was $4.50 for iOS and $3.20 for Android, with projections estimating increases to $4.70 and $3.40 respectively by 2025.
-These differences reflect platform behaviors—iOS users often engage with premium apps, while Android sees broader reach.
+These differences reflect platform behaviors, with iOS users often engaging with premium apps while Android sees broader reach.
 Marketers must design acquisition campaigns that reflect platform-specific user values and retention rates.

 By 2025, cross-platform creative optimization and in-app personalization will become standard.
 Subscription apps may need to integrate onboarding incentives to recoup acquisition costs faster.
 With privacy changes and fewer tracking options, companies that build stronger first-party data systems will gain an edge.